 In April 2020, the Immigrant Refugee Coalition (IRC), established almost a decade ago, was keenly aware of the community's need for a neighborhood level approach to help mitigate the COVID-19 virus transmission.
 The organizations within the IRC quickly functioned as a COVID-19 response team and started to coordinate needed services for the impacted communities such as food distribution, financial support, education, among others.
 The Coalition then developed the COVID-19 Equity Project framework - based on the CHW model and the Neighborhood Wellness Team approach - to provide prevention education, contact tracing, direct social services support, and connect community members to COVID-19 testing to help minimize the spread of COVID-19 in the county.
 The IRC began meeting with the African American Coalition (AAC), established in response to the pandemic, to coordinate the activities already underway by each coalition, support each other's efforts, and further refine the COVID-19 Equity Project framework.
 In May 2020, the IRC and AAC, initiated the conversation with the local health department in Fresno County and City of Fresno Council to share the COVID-19 Equity Project (CEP) vision of how to implement this neighborhood approach in the county.
 The City of Fresno and Fresno County expressed interest in supporting the project and awarded the Immigrant Refugee Coalition and African American Coalition contracts to implement the CEP in August 2020 that was officially launched in September 2020.
 Four months later, the Disability Equity Coalition (DEP), established in response to the pandemic, joined the project to provide support for people with disabilities (see Figure 3 is an illustration of the CEP timeline).
 Each coalition is composed of a group of well-trusted community-based organizations (CBOs) that have experience utilizing the promotora or CHW model in their work and have established meaningful relationships with the communities each represents (refer to Appendix A for the list of partnering CBOs and their respective coalition).

+Backbone Support

 Developing and Delivering the Community Health Workers Training Curriculum

 With the initiation of the CEP, CVHPI and Fresno BHC collaborated and developed the COVID-19 Training Curriculum (based on the Promotora model) to equip CHWs with essential skills to perform contact tracing, health education and outreach, and connecting residents to isolation and quarantine support and other services.
 The training focused on: information on COVID-19 and modes of transmission, infection control and proper use of Personal Protective Equipment (PPE), contact tracing and REDCap database management, Health Insurance Portability and Accountability Act (HIPAA) to ensure health information privacy protection, technology basics, and local social support resources.
 After the Pfizer and Moderna vaccines received the Emergency Use Authorization (EUA) from the Food and Drug Administration in January 2021, CVHPI offered a training module on COVID-19 vaccines.
 All training modules were translated to Spanish and made available for Spanish-speaking staff.